-This General Information page contains important and pertinent information regarding the Training Center and general policies for our students.
-All new students should read this page thoroughly and print out a copy for your reference.
-If you have any questions regarding this information, please contact the office.
+This Handbook contains important and pertinent information regarding the Second City and general policies and procedures for our students.
+All new students should read this Handbook thoroughly and bookmark this page for their reference.
+If you have any questions regarding this information, please contact our Customer Service team.
 Every effort is made to keep this information up-to-date.
-However, policies and procedures are subject to change without notice, at the Training Center’s discretion.
+However, policies and procedures are subject to change without notice, at the Second City’s discretion.

-The Second City Training Center has emerged as a leading school for people from all walks of life to study improvisation, acting, writing and more.
-Many Second City alumni first studied here, including Tina Fey and Rachel Dratch of Saturday Night Live, Stephanie Weir of MAD TV, Steve Carell of The Office, Nancy Walls and Stephen Colbert of The Colbert Report, Chris Farley, Bonnie Hunt and Mike Myers.
-Other alumni of our Training Center include Sean Hayes of Will and Grace, three-time Tony Award winner Hinton Battle, author of Broadway's Urinetown Greg Kotis, Halle Berry, and countless other producers, directors, writers and actors working in theater, television and film.
+The Second City has emerged as a leading school for people from all walks of life to study improvisation, acting, writing, and more.
+Some of our famous alumni include Tina Fey, Rachel Dratch, Stephanie Weir, Steve Carell, Nancy Walls, Stephen Colbert, Chris Farley, Bonnie Hunt, Mike Myers, Sean Hayes, Hinton Battle, Greg Kotis, John Candy, and countless other producers, directors, writers, and actors working in theatre, television, and film.
 Our students come from many backgrounds and experience levels.
 Whatever your reason for joining, we aim to create a safe and supportive environment where you can explore and grow.

-The focus of The Second City Training Center is to teach the skills which underlie the work on our resident stages.
-The classes, taught by professionals working in their fields, are dedicated to helping students develop their artistic voice, both individually and within an ensemble, and to provide the tools and techniques needed to express that voice.
+The focus of The Second City’s classes is to teach the skills which underlie the work on our resident stages.
+They are taught by professionals working in their fields, dedicated to helping students develop their artistic voice, both individually and within an ensemble, and to provide the tools and techniques needed to express that voice.
 We draw on our company’s history of ensemble improvisation, satire, and revue comedy as developed and practiced by our actors, directors, and teachers and serve as a laboratory for the exploration of the future of the art form.